 Although communication is a key strategy to keep your team motivated, you cannot afford to restrict the strategy to meetings alone.
 Active communication must go on among team members.
 If not, team members will struggle to fit in.
 A lack of transparency results in distrust and a deep sense of insecurity.

-Instead, you must see to it that team members feel secured around each other.
-Not just by barely tolerate themselves but to completely accept other team members for their contribution to the team.
+Instead, you must see to it that team members feel secure around each other.
+Not just by barely tolerating themselves but by completely accepting other team members for their contribution to the team.
 For this to be, all team members must accept you as the team lead.
-With the motivation and respect that they relate with you, you must also encourage them to relate and motivate one another.
+With the motivation and respect that they relate with you, you must also encourage them to relate to and motivate one another.

 To keep your team motivated, you must encourage loyalty alongside transparency and security.
 Firstly, team members must know that you trust them.
 Therefore you will not micromanage them.
 You will allow each member to contribute their best.
 Freedom at the place of work can prove to be a very cogent strategy for team motivation.
 After that, you should see to it that team members are loyal to the team.
 All of this can only be ensured and encouraged by soliciting transparency.

-Take, for example, a policy that has to do with team members’ attendance to work or meeting.
+Take, for example, a policy that has to do with team members’ attendance at work or meetings.
 You should only enforce a time when all team members have agreed on the same time.
-If all the team members cannot agree on the same time, the majority of team members should be allowed to decide if they want a meeting and when they want the meeting to be.
+If all the team members cannot agree at the same time, the majority of team members should be allowed to decide if they want a meeting and when they want the meeting to be.
 This is called a bottom-up decision-making method (a very essential piece towards team motivation).

-To keep the team constantly motivated, team feedback of your leadership will prove handy.
-The feedback should include blind-spot each team member will like an improvement.
+To keep the team constantly motivated, team feedback from your leadership will prove handy.
+The feedback should include blind spots for each team member who will like an improvement.
 Being heard is a key form of team motivation.

 7. Encourage innovative ideas